 4. Diet matters.
 Be aware of the types of food you’re eating – whether it be fast food, fatty foods, sugary foods, or even salty foods – cutting down on the types of low-nutrient meals you consume will greatly benefit in relieving pain.
 Try introducing more seeds, berries, and other anti-inflammatory foods into your diet.
 Dark, leafy greens, broccoli, eggplant, and sweet potatoes are fantastic additions to your meals.
 Give it a go – the results will surprise you.

-5. Exercise and Get Strong.
+5. Neck and Shoulder Exercises and Getting Stronger.
 Moving your body is one of the best ways of getting rid of your neck and shoulder pain.
 Stretch, move, workout, exercise, and incorporate as much activity as you can – the key to health is to move!

 So, there you have it: some tips to get rid of your neck, upper back, and shoulder pain, today.
 The truth is, chronic neck and shoulder pain can be debilitating – we understand that it might be getting you down.
 We’d love to help.